BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ```
 ## 29 Asset Destruction Event
 ### 29.1 Create an asset destruction event
+- Introduction
+    - Destroy a certain asset equity in your account, and this asset wquity can no longer circulate in the chain after destruction
 - The full name of the interface：`trDestoryEntity`
 - Interface abbreviation：`tde`
 - Callable methods：`Http,Websocket,command line`